-Shelley Bortz Biography: KDKA Reporter, Age, Husband, Tragedy
+Shelley Bortz Biography: KDKA Reporter, Age, Husband, & The 1994 Tragedy

 Shelley Bortz is an Emmy-Nominated Reporter at KDKA-TV in Pittsburgh.
 Her background includes a college basketball career at Gannon University and holding the title of Mrs. Pennsylvania America.